ome/training-docker/_episodes/14-practical.md

 Use the name of the Docker image running the OMERO.server e.g. ``ubuntu-omeroserver-1``.

-We will now perform an "in-place" import as the newly created user named ``user1``.
+We will now perform an "in-place" import as the newly created OMERO user named ``user1``. `user1` exists only within OMERO, not at the level of the Operating System.
-The ``omero-server`` user created when building the Docker image runs the OMERO.server.
+The Operating System level user ``omero-server`` created when building the Docker image runs the OMERO.server.

 ~~~